kudago/sticky/README.md

 ## Options

 ### offset: 0
-How many pixels to mind from the top
+How many pixels to skip from the top

 ### within: parent
 Any element, element selector or bounding box like {top: 0, bottom: 100 } or { top: element, bottom: element }